Blog

 D&O Insurance

-What It Covers: Directors & Officers Insurance (D&O) protects company leaders against claims tied to management decisions, governance, and oversight.
+• What it covers: Directors & Officers (D&O) Insurance protects company leaders against claims tied to management decisions, governance, and oversight.

-Who Needs It: Funded ecommerce companies, businesses with boards, or teams entering higher-risk growth phases.
+• Who needs it: Funded eCommerce companies, businesses with boards, or teams entering higher-risk growth phases.

 Situational Coverages